nasa/cumulus/docs/development/quality-and-coverage.md

 ## Audit

 This project uses `audit-ci` to run a security audit on the package dependency tree.
 This must pass prior to merge.
+The configured rules for `audit-ci` can be found [here](https://github.com/nasa/cumulus/blob/master/audit-ci.json).

 To execute an audit, run `npm run audit`.